 Abdominal examination focuses on distention, tenderness, and quality of bowel sounds (eg, high-pitched, normal, absent).
 Examination of the genitals focuses on presence of rashes and signs of anal fissures or ulcerative lesions.

 Antibiotic-related, postinfectious, and anatomic-related causes of diarrhea are typically clear from the history.
 Determination of the time frame helps establish whether diarrhea is acute or chronic.
 Establishing the level of acuity is also important.
 Most cases of acute diarrhea have a viral etiology, are low acuity, and cause fever and nonbloody diarrhea.
 However, bacterial diarrhea can lead to serious consequences; manifestations include fever, bloody diarrhea, and possibly a petechial or purpuric rash.

 Symptoms associated with chronic diarrhea can vary and those of different conditions can overlap.
-For example, Crohn's disease and celiac sprue can cause oral ulcerations, a number of conditions can cause rashes, and any condition can lead to a poor growth pattern.
-If the cause is unclear, further tests are done based on clinical findings (see Table 19: Approach to the Care of Normal Infants and Children: Some Causes of Diarrhea).
+For example, Crohn disease and celiac disease can cause oral ulcerations, a number of conditions can cause rashes, and any condition can lead to a poor growth pattern.
+If the cause is unclear, further tests are done based on clinical findings (see see Some Causes of Diarrhea).

 Testing is unnecessary in most cases of acute self-limited diarrhea.
-However, if the evaluation suggests an etiology other than viral gastroenteritis, testing should be directed by the suspected etiology (see Table 19: Approach to the Care of Normal Infants and Children: Some Causes of Diarrhea).
+However, if the evaluation suggests an etiology other than viral gastroenteritis, testing should be directed by the suspected etiology (see see Some Causes of Diarrhea).